A woman in traditional attire with a calm expression looks directly at the camera in a dimly lit room

 Advice + support

-Welcome to the Asthma + Lung UK Helpline Blog where we’ll cover hot topics on the helpline.
-We’ll also share ways to help manage your lung health and important dates for your diary.
+Welcome to the Asthma + Lung UK helpline blog where we’ll cover hot topics on the helpline.
+We'll share ways to help manage your lung health with important respiratory awareness key dates for your diary.
 And you’ll meet our amazing team.

 Research